 So this double counting problem was undermining that market and there were some major concerns around the standards that were being applied to those offsets.

 There was a discussion around how we move that forward to a more robust system to avoid the double counting.
 I think should set the stage for a significant growth in carbon markets going forward with a more rigorous and robust system behind it.

 - Emission reduction targets: come back next year

 Emissions reduction targets were ultimately meant to have been the main point of this COP, and to a certain degree they have been punted to next year.
 Countries are being asked to come back by next year’s conference to strengthen their 2030 commitments.

 It is clear that if you look at the pledges currently on the table, they are still some distance short of a 1.5-2 degree path long-run temperature rise.
 We need to cut emissions very rapidly to meet that goal.
 We didn’t really see an awful lot of new progress at the conference in terms of actual commitments being put on the table.

-To a certain degree I’d say that the channel is that the main goal of this conference, which was to ratchet up and strengthen the degree of commitment of individual countries has fallen somewhat short.
+To a certain degree I’d say that the main goal of this conference, which was to strengthen the degree of commitment from individual countries to address the climate crisis, has fallen somewhat short.

 Overall, the picture appears to be one of some steps forward in areas, and certainly some positive momentum, but probably weaker than many people had hoped for originally.

 - Schroders and GIC bolster climate portfolio analysis with strategic research collaboration on Avoided Emissions framework